-Field Description name The property name being initialized. expression The expression evaluator used to derive the property value.
+Field Description name The property name being initialized. header The optional header name.
+If not defined, then the expression will be applied to the information content to obtain the property value. expression The expression evaluator used to derive the property value.
 See further down for details. optional Optional field that indicates whether the value being extracted by the expression is optional.
 The default is false.
 If a value is not optional, but the expression fails to locate a value, then an error will be reported